HobbyKids Adventures: Broadcast

 After premiering first on the HobbyFamilyTV YouTube channel on June 22, 2019, the series streamed on Hulu and Amazon Prime Video as well as the Nickelodeon and Nick Jr. Channel apps.
-It also aired on PocketWatch's 24/7 live-linear channel on Roku Kids & Family and the Hobby Kids live-linear channel on Pluto TV.
+It also aired on PocketWatch's 24/7 live-linear channel on Roku Kids & Family and the Hobby Kids live-linear channel on Pluto TV June 29, 2019 on Netflix.

 Reception

 The first episode of HobbyKids Adventures achieved over 1 million views on YouTube within 5 days of its release and was well-received.
 To date, the series has over 30 million total views on YouTube.

 Merchandise

 HobbyKids Adventures merchandise is sold exclusively at Walmart.